ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

             "default": "7"
         }

-3. In the **upgrade** directory add an ```upgrade_step``` to a python file named after the object (create new if there is no such a file in the upgrade directory".
-For some objects the upgrade happens in the abstract class - like dataset for the experiment.
+3. In the **upgrade** directory add an ```upgrade_step``` to a python file named after the object (create new if there is no such a file in the upgrade directory).
+For some objects the upgrade is defined in the parent class - like dataset.py for the experiment object.

 **Specific example from the genetic modifications object upgrade:**

 An example to the upgrade step is shown below.
 Continuing with our example on genetic modifications, all the existing objects with that had "purpose" specified to be "validation" must now be changed to "characterization".
-And since the schema is changing from version 6 to 7 the def must specify this (6->7):

         @upgrade_step('genetic_modification', '6', '7')
         def genetic_modification_6_7(value, system):